Insights

 What Is HL7?

-HL7, which stands for Health Level Seven International, is an international and non-profit organization for setting standards of electronic health data between different health systems.
-It is designed to set the standards that such systems can communicate with each other and share critical patient information, making healthcare delivery more efficient, secure and coordinated.
+HL7, which stands for Health Level Seven International, is an international and non-profit organization for setting electronic health data standards between different health systems.
+It is designed to assess the standards that such systems can communicate with each other and share critical patient information, making healthcare delivery more efficient, secure and coordinated.

-It provides 'a comprehensive framework and related standards for the exchange, integration, sharing, and retrieval of electronic health information that supports clinical practice and the management, delivery and evaluation of health services.'
+It provides a 'comprehensive framework and related standards for exchanging, integrating, sharing and retrieving electronic health information that supports clinical practice and managing, delivering and evaluating health services.'
 1

-From lab reports to medical imaging, from data anonymization to Electronic Health Records (EHRs), HL7 plays a crucial role in ensuring that data is structured and communicated consistently.
+From lab reports to medical imaging, from data anonymization to Electronic Health Records (EHRs), HL7 ensures that data is structured and communicated consistently.
 It is also an indispensable part of interoperable systems.

 What Is FHIR?

-Another key element is FHIR.
-FHIR, which stands for 'Fast Healthcare Interoperability Resources', is an interoperability standard intended to facilitate the exchange of healthcare information between healthcare providers, patients, caregivers, payers, researchers, and anyone else involved in the healthcare ecosystem.'
+Another critical element is FHIR.
+FHIR, which stands for 'Fast Healthcare Interoperability Resources', is an interoperability standard intended to facilitate the exchange of healthcare information between healthcare providers, patients, caregivers, payers, researchers and anyone else involved in the healthcare ecosystem.'
 2

 It stands for the electronic exchange of healthcare information.
 It represents the next generation of HL7 standards and is designed to bring the capabilities of modern web technologies to the world of healthcare data exchange.

 The primary goal of FHIR is to facilitate interoperability between different healthcare systems.
-It aims to make the integration process simpler and more efficient than previous standards.
+It aims to simplify and simplify the integration process than previous standards.

 As Tiga, How Did We Manage to Build Interoperable Systems?